 - My loved one’s recovery process is their own journey; I can be present and support them, but I cannot take this journey for them.

 - How I feel about my loved one is not the same as how I feel about their substance abuse.

 The final component to boundaries is communication between yourself and your loved one.
 In order to set up boundaries, you have to first talk about and agree upon them.
-It’s critical to have these boundaries to rely on and refer back to when times get tense or complicated; it can make it easier to acknowledge when your loved one’s substance abuse is negatively influencing you, and when your response is enabling or ineffective.
+It’s critical to have these boundaries in place so you can refer to them when times get tense or complicated; boundaries make it easier to acknowledge when your loved one’s substance abuse is negatively influencing you–and when your response is enabling or ineffective.

 Setting boundaries protects both you and your loved one.
 Detaching yourself is not selfish; you cannot effectively support your loved one’s recovery if you are not coping with your own stress in healthy ways.
 You cannot support a loved one if you are burnt out from carrying their burdens.